Three-dimensional non-kinematic simulation of post-emergence evolution of bipolar magnetic regions and Babcock-Leighton dynamo of the Sun: Post-emergence evolution of BMRs

 \subsection{Dependence on the subsurface structure of a BMR}

 The results from the Case 2 and Case 3 are shown in Fig.~\ref{fig:results-case2} and Fig.~\ref{fig:results-case3}, respectively.
 We can clearly see that the temporal evolution of a BMR is sensitively dependent upon the initial field structure of the BMR.
-From Case 1 (where the BMR is localized in a shallow surface and the two spots are largely separated in longitude) to Case 3 (where the BMR extends deeper in the convection zone and the longitudinal separation of the spots is small), the dominant component of the Lorentz force is changed from horizontal (longitudinally converging at the surface) to vertical (upward at the bottom apex of the flux tube).
+From Case 1 (where the BMR is localized in a shallow surface and the two spots are largely separated in longitude) to Case 3 (where the BMR extends deeper in the convection zone and the longitudinal separation of the spots is small), the dominant component of the magnetic tension force is changed from horizontal (longitudinally converging at the surface) to vertical (upward at the bottom apex of the flux tube).
+Since the longitudinal component of the Lorentz force at the surface is dominated by the magnetic tension force, the surface driving of the longitudinal converging flows decreases from Case 1 to case 3.
+This is explained in more detail in Appendix~\ref{app:A}.
 Consequently, the generation of a negative tilt is significantly suppressed from Case 1 to Case 3, as shown in Fig.~\ref{fig:tile_time}a.

-On the other hand, the field strength asymmetry between the leading and following spots can be found in all cases.
+On the other hand, the field strength asymmetry between the leading and following spots can be found in all cases as shown in Fig.~\ref{fig:tile_time}b.
 This is because, in the Case 3, the Lorentz-force-driven rising motion of the bottom apex of the flux tube drives the counter-rotating flow inside the flux tube, which can enhance the converging (diverging) motion in the leading (following) polarity regions at the surface.
 Therefore, regardless of the subsurface shape of the BMR, the observed morphological asymmetry can be reproduced.
 In fact, the asymmetry is most significant in Case 2 where the Coriolis force can act both on the longitudinally converging motions at the surface and on the radially upward motion of the deep flux tube.
 This is schematically illustrated in Figs.~\ref{fig:schematic}b and c.

 Although the simulations reported in this section are based on a very simplified model of the half-torus-shaped BMR with zero initial tilt, we find that its temporal evolution is extremely sensitive to its subsurface structure in the 3D non-kinematic regime.
 In particular, this study warns that the shallow BMRs model (which is conventionally used in many 2D non-kinematic models and 3D kinematic models) will lead to drastically different dynamo results when all these realistic 3D non-kinematic effects are included, especially due to the tendency to produce the anti-Joy's law tilts.